Have you ever wondered how to make an exploding sprinkle cake? Now is your chance to learn.

 To get started, I made two cakes – four 8 inch layers total.
 Thank you very much, boxed gluten-free cake mixes.
 I used one box of funfetti gluten-free cake mix and one box of Betty Crocker yellow gluten-free cake mix which I died blue and teal.

 After making and cooling four layers of amazing gluten-free birthday cake, I whipped together a buttercream frosting.
-Another easy recipe.
-Way better than store bought.
+Another easy recipe (Jump to Recipe).
+Way better than store-bought.
 I use equal parts butter and shortening with powdered sugar, a dash of vanilla extract, and some milk to get it to the right consistency.
 One batch of frosting was enough to cover four layers of this cake – just enough – don’t let anyone steal any tastes before you finish frosting.

 For each layer, after you spread the frosting lightly over the top of the cake, you can also add sprinkles.
 It will look cool when you cut it open.
 If you don’t have enough sprinkles to make it work, don’t worry, plain frosting is just fine.